p-sun/my-mac-setup-with-themes/README.md

 # Mac-Themes-Setup-for-Developers

-## Random terminal themes with 'l'!iz
+## Random terminal themes with 'l'!
 * To show hidden files, type `defaults write com.apple.finder AppleShowAllFiles YES`.
 * Copy `.bash_profile` & `TermTheme.scpt` into your home folder.
 Now you can switch to a random themes by typing the alias `l`.
 * Double click the themes to install.
 If you can't install, go to System Preferences -> Security & Privacy -> General -> to run the blocked app.